Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Exploratory data analysis

-In Wikidata, only $0.02\%$ of items had a corresponding talk page; this contrasts with Wikipedia where $27\%$ of the articles had one \cite{laniado2012emotions}.
-Similar findings have been introduced by the Wikimedia Foundation study \cite{wikimediaContoversies}.
+In our previous study bout Wikidata discussions, we found that only $0.02\%$ of items had a corresponding talk page \citep{koutsiana2023ke}; this contrasts with Wikipedia where $27\%$ of the articles had one \citep{laniado2012emotions}.
+Similar findings have been introduced by the Wikimedia Foundation study \citep{wikimediaContoversies}.
 For the property talk pages, we found that despite $94\%$ of properties having a corresponding talk page, most of them included tables with information about the use of the property and only $24\%$ included discussions.
-To understand the discussions in item and property talk pages, we randomly selected a sample of $70$ items (out of $23,271$) and $70$ properties (out of $8,406$), with various numbers of topics and discussion sizes in their talk pages.
-We applied thematic analysis and identified a low frequency of disagreement ($7\%$ for items and $6\%$ for properties of the codes used in the thematic analysis) and intensified conflict ($0.3\%$ for items and $0.1\%$ for properties) between the editors.
-Considering that $95\%$ of items in Wikidata were edited by only one editor \cite{wikimediaContoversies}, we concluded that disagreements are very rare in the item and property talk pages.
+In our study \citep{koutsiana2023ke}, to understand the discussions in item and property talk pages, we randomly selected a sample of $70$ items (out of $23,271$) and $70$ properties (out of $8,406$), with various numbers of topics and discussion sizes in their talk pages.
+Our analysis revealed a low frequency of disagreement ($7\%$ for items and $6\%$ for properties of the codes used in the thematic analysis) and intensified conflict ($0.3\%$ for items and $0.1\%$ for properties) between the editors.
+Furthermore, a previous study showed that $95\%$ of items in Wikidata were edited by only one editor \citep{wikimediaContoversies}, indicating that there is no disagreement in editing those items.
+Therefore, we concluded that disagreements are very rare in the item and property talk pages and focused our analysis of disagreements on the communication pages.